Did you know...?

 the higher priced automobiles will consider a lower priced

-afford the higher prices models will assert that there is
+afford the higher priced models will assert that there is

 no comparison.
 In like manner, the guitarist will purchase